What Is the Montgomery County House Arrest Program?

 You understand that all ankle bracelet movement will be tracked and stored as official record.

 Visitors in your place of residence are restricted to a maximum of two people per day.

 In the event of a medical emergency, you can seek treatment immediately.
 You must notify my officer by the next working day, between 8:00 a.m. and 4:30 p.m., and provide medical documentation to verify treatment and time of treatment.

 At The Town Law, we understand just how stressful facing criminal charges can be.
-With our vast experience handling criminal cases throughout Montgomery County, we are well-equipped to ensure you get the best result possible with attentive attorneys by your side throughout the process.
+With our vast experience handling criminal cases throughout Montgomery County, we are well-equipped to ensure you get the best result possible with seasoned DUI attorneys by your side throughout the process.
 Contact our firm today for a free consultation.
-Our staff of experienced attorneys is dedicated to the best outcomes for all of our clients.
+Our staff of experienced Montgomery County defense attorneys is dedicated to the best outcomes for all of our clients.